GNOME/gtksourceview/docs/porting-guide-4-to-5.md

 presenting them to the user.
 Additionally, it has improved Wayland support for placing completion results.

-[class@CompletionProposal] no longer requires any implementation except to implement the interface symbolically.
+[iface@CompletionProposal] no longer requires any implementation except to implement the interface symbolically.
 That can be done using `G_IMPLEMENT_INTERFACE(GTK_SOURCE_TYPE_COMPLETION_PROPOSAL,NULL)`.
 This allowed all of the implementation details to be placed in